-SVSU is pleased to partner with various community organizations, along with past funding provided by the Michigan Humanities Council, to support the six-day triannual Roethke Poetry and Arts Festival.
+SVSU is pleased to partner with various community organizations, among them the Saginaw Community Foundation, to support the six-day triannual Roethke Poetry and Arts Festival.
+Co-chairs for the Festival are Dr. Carlos Ramet, Associate Dean of the College of Arts & Behavioral Sciences, and Dr. Sherrin Frances, Professor of English.
 Our next Festival is scheduled for March 20-25, 2026.

 Our past festivals have included a variety of arts-centered programming, particularly centered on the written and spoken word.
 Past events have included poetry readings, contests, and slams; choral and jazz concerts; interactive lectures and book discussions; and tours of the Roethke House in Saginaw.